 This could cause a lot of problems for anyone dealing with that business–they would literally have to read the corporate charter before engaging in a transaction.

 That sounds confusing, right?
 Well, you’re not the only one confused.
-Which is why many states, including Missouri, permit the following LLC’s business purpose example:
+Which is why many states, including Missouri, permit the following Limited Liability Company business purpose example:

 In the Articles of Organization listing the LLC purpose statement should include at least one sentence which defines the specific purpose for which the company is organized (for example, what it will do to make a profit).

 So, here’s a solution.
 Enter one sentence explaining your business’s main activity as you think it will be now.
-Then, add the following language to the end of the sentence:
+Then, add the following general purpose statement to the end of the sentence: